Exterro, Inc.: Exterro Announces Generative-AI Powered Assistant for E-Discovery

-PORTLAND, Ore., Jan.
-30, 2024 (GLOBE NEWSWIRE) -- Exterro, a leading data risk management software company, today announced Exterro Assist, an advanced AI assistant for e-discovery, privacy and data governance, forensic investigations, and cybersecurity experts.
+PORTLAND, Ore. and COIMBATORE, India, Jan.
+31, 2024 /PRNewswire/ -- Exterro, a leading data risk management software company, today announced Exterro Assist, an advanced AI assistant for E-discovery, privacy and data governance, forensic investigations, and cybersecurity experts.
 Boasting a wide range of capabilities, Exterro Assist is embedded within Exterro products, enabling customers to quickly search and retrieve contextually relevant information and automate complex workflows using natural language, increasing productivity by as much as 75%.
 Exterro Assist will first be available as an add-on to Exterro Legal Hold customers and will soon become available within every module of the Exterro Data Risk Management Platform.

 Exterro Assist offers users of Exterro's Data Risk Management Platform the following benefits: